Students intending to participate in an exchange at Nagoya University are requested to apply to NUPACE online at

 Declaration of Applicable Specific Categories*

-In November 2021, in accordance with the clarification of the scope of control for ‘deemed exports’ under the Foreign Exchange and Foreign Trade Act (FEFTA), some provision of sensitive technology to students by universities and research institutions has become subject to control under the FEFTA.
+In accordance with clarification of the scope of control for ‘deemed exports’ under the Foreign Exchange and Foreign Trade Act (FEFTA), provision of sensitive technology to students by universities has become subject to restriction.

 Nomination Deadlines